Gallo13/Loan-App/README.md

 # Loan-App
-Java gui program that helps figure out your loan payments and mortgage payments.
+Java GUI program that helps figure out your loan payments and mortgage payments.